Roofing

 I consistently use the CUPA R12 range due to its proven quality and performance.

-The new slate roof has transformed the appearance of the property while providing a long-term solution suited to its exposed location.
+The new slate roof has transformed the appearance of the property and provides a roofing solution designed for the demands of its exposed coastal location.
 The homeowners were highly satisfied with the result, benefiting from a 100-year guarantee on the slates and a 25-year workmanship guarantee from Prodigy Roofing.

-interview iconTo learn more about the differences between true natural slate and so-called “Brazilian slate”, and how to specify materials for long-term performance, contact us and our team will be happy to guide you.
+interview iconTo learn more about the differences between natural slate and the material commonly marketed as “Brazilian slate”, and how material selection can influence long-term roof performance in exposed environments, contact our team for expert guidance.